 RCMP Revision 3 was received by the PMOC on April 30, 2013.
 The outgoing PMOC provided its final Spot Report to FTA on July 19, 2013.
 SFMTA submitted a CSP "Contingency Management - Schedule 2012 Update" on May 22, 2013.
 On October 11, 2013, the CSP provided an updated report with new schedule modeling and a recommendation to reduce the current FTA minimum schedule contingency of 8.0 months.
 The PMOC provided a review of this document to FTA on November 21, 2013 and could not recommend at that time that FTA accept any modification to schedule contingency minimum levels based on the current documentation provided.
+SFMTA provided a further update of the schedule risk assessment in June 2015 that recommended a reduction of the minimum schedule contingency after demobilization of the tunnel work from 8.0 months to 4.0 months.
+The updated risk assessment was conducted on the approved baseline schedule for the 1300 contract without updates to reflect the current status of the construction work and the accumulated construction delays.

-The PMOC recommends that the CSP incorporate the updated Contract 1300 baseline schedule as soon as it is approved.
-At that time, the PMOC recommends that the CSP incorporate the remaining high level schedule risks on the Project Risk Register into a new risk assessment.
-The Contract 1300 baseline schedule was adopted in early December.
-Schedule updates are underway and are yet to be approved by SFMTA and incorporated into the Master Program Schedule.
-The schedule risk assessment is now expected from the CSP in mid to late 2015.
+The PMOC cannot recommend any reduction in the minimum schedule contingency because the SFMTA's risk assessment update was not based on the actual current status of the 1300 Contract construction work.
+The PMOC recommends that the CSP incorporate the updated Contract 1300 baseline schedule into an updated risk assessment as soon as it is approved.
+The PMOC recommends that the CSP incorporate the remaining high level schedule risks on the Project Risk Register into the updated risk assessment.
+The Contract 1300 baseline schedule was adopted in early December 2014.
+Four schedule updates have been completed by the contractor and are yet to be approved by SFMTA and incorporated into the Master Program Schedule.
+The schedule risk assessment update is now expected from the CSP in mid to late 2015.